nn9dev/PPPwn_cpp/README.md

 # Nightly build

-You can download the latest build from [nightly.link](https://nightly.link/xfangfang/PPPwn_cpp/workflows/ci.yaml/main?status=completed).
+You can download the latest build from [nightly.link](https://nightly.link/nn9dev/PPPwn_cpp/workflows/ci.yaml/main?status=completed).

-For Windows users, you need to install [npcap](https://npcap.com) before run this program.
+For Windows users, you need to install [npcap](https://npcap.com) before you run this program.
-There are lots of GUI wrapper for pppwn_cpp, it's better to use them if you are not familiar with command line.
+There are lots of GUI wrappers for pppwn_cpp, it's better to use them if you are not familiar with command line.

 For macOS users, you need to run `sudo xattr -rd com.apple.quarantine <path-to-pppwn>` after download.
 Please refer to [#10](https://github.com/xfangfang/PPPwn_cpp/issues/10) for more information.